UnpackingNoobs/unpackingnoobs.github.io/_lections/lection_3.md

 That's it.
 We have successfully unpacked, dumped and fixed our first executeable!<br/><br/>

 In the next lection we will find a solution to the following problem: If the OS only loads the packer IAT at program start, but the original IAT is still packed at that time, how can we ever end up with a fully loaded original IAT during runtime?
-Or in other word, how does the packer load the original IAT on its own?
+Or in other words, how does the packer load the original IAT on its own?

 ### Conclusion